 (UPDATED DECEMBER 5, 2018)

 Game Key Quota

 On Woovit video content creators start with a three game key quota which allows them to get keys for up to three games before being required to deliver a video in order to reset their quota.
 This is done in good faith to allow for the case where a creator gets access to a game but discovers that it isn’t a good fit or runs into other technical issues.
 This way it doesn’t completely block them from working on other games.
 Ideally every game key taken would result in a video delivered, the realities of maintaining a brand and community mean this won’t always be the case.

 As we went over in the Woovit Game Campaigns post earlier this week, once a content creator accepts a game key and the campaign moves to their Accepted category a new content block is added to the page with instructions on video delivery.
-In this case it has the name of the game and the [email protected] email to use in case our crawlers don’t catch your video.

 Twitch and Mixer Streams

 For Twitch and Mixer, those platforms provide the ability to “tag” your stream for a specific game.
 On their platform this makes your stream discoverable by people looking for content for that game.
 Woovit’s crawlers use this data to determine what game campaign the content is for.
 We also suggest including the game name in the title as this helps our crawlers discover the content and is the only way if, for some reason, the game isn’t in Twitch’s database.

 In order to make sure your Twitch stream will be found and delivered by our crawlers, head to your Dashboard and type the name of the game in the Game/Category field.
 Once you see the game, click on it and click the Update Information button.